 You can avoid racking up high-interest credit card debt on purchases and potentially get rid of toxic credit card debt.

-On the flip side, some of the best low-interest credit cards don’t offer rewards or other perks.
+On the flip side, some low-interest credit cards don’t offer rewards or other perks.
 So, if you get a 0% APR promotion to finance a big purchase and it doesn’t offer rewards, the card doesn’t offer much value once the promotional period is over.

 Should you get a low-interest credit card?